...

 7. Snails “Boubouristi”

 One of Crete’s most distinctive specialities, snails are a delicacy enjoyed by Greeks, especially in Crete.
-Traditionally, snails are cooked by frying them in olive oil with rosemary and then deglazing with vinegar, which gives them an earthy and bold flavour.
+Traditionally, snails are cooked by frying them in olive oil with rosemary, then deglazing with vinegar, which gives them an earthy, bold flavour.
 Snails are typically eaten as a meze, often shared among friends and family.
 The usual serving in Cretan households features the snails hot from the pan, ready to be enjoyed with bread and local wine.
 Though unique, they remain a beloved meze in Cretan households.

 8. Antikristo

-Antikristo is prepared in the traditional way, following an ancient cooking method and a true ritual.
-Lamb, or sometimes goats, are cut into large pieces, placed on wooden skewers, and arranged around an open fire to cook slowly.
+Antikristo is prepared traditionally, following an ancient cooking method and a proper ritual.
+Lamb, or sometimes goat, is cut into large pieces, placed on wooden skewers, and slowly cooked over an open fire.
 This unique way to cook the meat allows it to develop crispy skin and juicy meat.
 Antikristo is typically served communally, with large portions brought to the table for everyone to share.
 It is often eaten during gatherings, representing not just a dish but also tradition and community.

 9. Boiled Wild Greens

 Wild greens in Crete, such as stamnagathi, purslane, and dandelion leaves, are traditionally served boiled.
 These wild greens are among the healthiest vegetables in Crete.
-The typical way to cook them is by boiling, then serving with olive oil and lemon.
-This classic serving highlights their fresh flavors and nutritional value.
-Boiled greens are eaten as a staple in the local diet, valued for their nutrients and natural detoxifying properties.
+The typical way to cook them is to boil them, then serve them with olive oil and lemon.
+This classic serving highlights their fresh flavours and nutritional value.
+Boiled greens are a staple of the local diet, valued for their nutrients and natural detoxifying properties.

 10. Xerotigana (Cretan Honey Pastry Spirals)

 Xerotigana is a traditional dessert often prepared for weddings and holidays.
 Thin strips of dough are fried and shaped into spirals, then drizzled with honey and sprinkled with walnuts or sesame seeds.
 The typical serving of Xerotigana is as a welcoming treat at celebrations, especially at weddings, where it is offered to guests.
-It can also be enjoyed with fresh fruit or fresh fruits, adding a healthy and refreshing touch.
-Xerotigana is considered among the best food for festive occasions, symbolising sweetness, prosperity, and joy.
+It can also be enjoyed with fresh fruit, adding a healthy and refreshing touch.
+Xerotigana is considered among the best foods for festive occasions, symbolising sweetness, prosperity, and joy.

 The Essence of Cretan Cuisine

 These dishes are more than recipes; they are living traditions passed down through generations.
 Rooted in the bounty of the land, Cretan food celebrates balance, health, and community.
-The joy of eating in Crete comes from savoring a variety of Cretan cheeses—many made from goat’s milk—used in local dishes like cheese pie, salads, and even served in thin slices.
-Traditional specialties such as smoked pork (hirina apakia), pork souvlaki, and cheese pies are popular dishes, often accompanied by french fries and fresh salads, including the famous Cretan salad.
-The main dish is always the centerpiece of a meal, reflecting Crete’s unique culinary identity within Greece.
+The joy of eating in Crete comes from savouring a variety of Cretan cheeses—many made from goat’s milk—used in local dishes like cheese pie, salads, and even served in thin slices.
+Traditional specialities such as smoked pork (hirina apakia), pork souvlaki, and cheese pies are popular dishes, often accompanied by French fries and fresh salads, including the famous Cretan salad.
+The main dish is always the centrepiece of a meal, reflecting Crete’s unique culinary identity within Greece.

 To truly experience authentic Cretan cuisine, visit the best restaurants in Crete, where you can enjoy your meal in a beautiful setting and finish with a glass of Cretan brandy (raki).
 Consider taking a day trip to explore local food traditions and discover why Cretan cuisine is celebrated as a highlight of Greece’s rich culinary heritage.
 It is no wonder that the island’s cuisine has become a global model for delicious and wholesome eating.“To truly experience authentic Cretan cuisine, join one of our Food Tours in Crete or explore specific regions through Food Tours in Chania, Heraklion, and Rethymno.
 Taste local dishes where they were born, meet passionate producers, and discover why Cretan cuisine is celebrated as one of the world’s healthiest and most flavorful traditions.”